The Road to CITES

 Gearing Up for the 20th Convention of the Parties in 2025

-As we prepare for the 20th Conference of the Parties Convention in 2025, NAMM and several international music partner organizations participated in the July 8-13, 2024, meeting of the CITES Plants Committee in Geneva, Switzerland.
+As we prepare for the 20th Conference of the Parties Convention, NAMM and several international music partner organizations participated in the July 8-13, 2024, meeting of the CITES Plants Committee in Geneva, Switzerland.
 This meeting was a precursor to 2025 treaty negotiations and takes place roughly every three years.
 The Plants Committee meeting convenes scientists, forest specialists, governmental regulators, enforcement officers and industry stakeholders to consider how implementation of current rules and the status of species should inform next steps in conservation policy.

 Left to right: Scott Paul, Taylor Guitars; Arthur Dubroca, International Pernambuco Conservation Initiative;